Security

 Receiver

-1. Subscribe to events a.
-Listen to messages with {magic_prefix, unique-nft-collection-id} tag
+a.
+Listen to messages with *{magic\_prefix, unique-nft-collection-id}* tag

-2. Decrypt message a.
-Locate (Px, encrypt(Ks, PubKeyx)) and decrypt Ks with PriKeyx b.
-Decrypt encrypt(Ks, m) with Ks
+a.
+Locate *(Px, encrypt(Ks, PubKeyx))* and decrypt *Ks* with *PriKeyx*\

-SDK Security:
+#### SDK Security:

-Our protocol aims to ensure that all messages are securely encrypted, properly authenticated, and tamper-proof, providing users with a secure and reliable messaging experience.
+Our protocol aims to ensure that all messages are s**ecurely encrypted, properly authenticated, and tamper-proof**, providing users with a secure and reliable messaging experience.
 Identified potential threats include man-in-the-middle attacks, data breaches, denial-of-service attacks, unauthorized access, and on-chain data retrieval vulnerabilities.
-Accordingly, we mitigate these threats through robust cryptographic techniques and secure coding practices.
+Accordingly, we mitigate these threats through robust cryptographic techniques and secure coding practices.&#x20;

 Compared to existing Web2 solutions replying on centralized servers, our protocol offers a higher level of security of privacy by leveraging blockchain technology such that **no single entity can control or access the communications**.
 We are committed to continuous improvement and are exploring additional features such as quantum-resistant cryptography and more advanced privacy-preserving techniques to further enhance the security and resilience of our protocol.